varun-r-mallya/sic-xe-assembler/README.md

 # SIC-XE Assembler
-This SIC-XE assembler can handle program blocks, but does not handle control sections.
+This SIC-XE assembler can handle control sections but not program blocks.
 ## To run:
 ```bash
   mkdir -p build